Jay Clark Brown: Molecular Biology

-Brown bbegan his work in molecular biology with a substantial interest in the genetic code.
+Brown began his work in molecular biology with a substantial interest in the genetic code.
 During his PhD, under the supervision of Paul Doty, he proposed the development of new methods to synthesize oligonucleotides of defined sequence and studied their coding properties.
-Subsequently, he demonstrated that the incorporation of N-formylmethionine is stimulated by oligonucleotide messengers that contain the sequence AUG near or at the 5’ end of the messenger RNA chain and that it does not stimulate unformulated methionine.
+Subsequently, he demonstrated that the incorporation of N-formylmethionine is stimulated by oligonucleotide messengers that contain the sequence AUG near or at the 5' end of the messenger RNA chain and that it does not stimulate unformulated methionine.
 He further revealed that AUG is capable of encoding methionine for both initiating and extension methionines.

 Following that Brown has worked on the surface glycoproteins and revealed a cell surface glycoprotein characterized as a differentiated state of neuroblastoma C-1300 cells.
 In his research, he has elucidated significant differences in the amounts of 4 glycopeptide classes extracted from vertebrate cells and also detected a glycopeptide which was only present during the cell-division period and named it glycol-peptide 4.
 He also identified differential properties of cell surface membrane from the internal membrane, and particularly highlighted that the isolation of glycoproteins with smooth membrane fraction of cell homogenates characterizes them from internal glycoproteins.
 Based on these criteria, he isolated two molecular weight classes of glycoproteins as the constituents of the plasma membrane of mouse L-929 cells and suggested that band 1 polypeptide might be efficiently involved in regulating L cell growth.

-More recently, Brown has augmented his research expertise in analyzing gene expression.
-He compared the effect of promoters in genes strongly expressed in all tissues with genes that were expressed in a restricted set of tissues and identified the involvement of Polycomb Repressive Complex 2 genes of tissue-targeted transcription factor genes in the repression of transcription factor gene expression.
 Whilst working on gene expression, he proposed that for the protection of promoter's ability to regulate gene expression from the mutagenic damage the transcription binding sites of promoters are arrayed in multiple forms and ascertained supportive evidence in brain and liver-specific gene expression.